Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Following are other use case of Garbled Circuit Factory:
 - Efficient alternative to Public Key encryption. (explain)
 - Post Quantum encryption and signature scheme
-- computation privacy of veriviable delay function VDF and others cryptographic tools
+- Computation Privacy of verifiable delay function VDF and others cryptographic tools
-- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research) for malware detection scheme.
+- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research:detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
+- TBD